Tennessee Titans vs. New Orleans Saints NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Saints stats and trends

-- New Orleans has four wins against the spread in eight games this year.

-- This season, the Saints have won ATS in each of their three games as an underdog of 3 points or more.
+- The Saints have always covered the spread this season when underdogs by 3 points or more in three chances.

-- New Orleans' games this season have hit the over four times in eight opportunities (50%).
+- New Orleans' games this year have hit the over on four of eight set point totals (50%).

-- When New Orleans scores more than 23.4 points, it is 4-1 against the spread and 4-1 overall.
+- When New Orleans puts up more than 23.4 points, it is 4-1 against the spread and 4-1 overall.

-- New Orleans is 1-2 against the spread and 1-2 overall when the team totals over 365.8 yards.
+- In games that New Orleans piles up more than 365.8 yards, the team is 1-2 against the spread and 1-2 overall.

 - The Saints have turned the ball over seven times, six fewer times than the Titans have forced turnovers (13).